-For decades physicians have been advising their older female patients to take extra calcium and vitamin D for bone strength.
+For decades, physicians have been advising their older female patients to take extra calcium and vitamin D for bone strength.
 It seemed logical.
 Both calcium and vitamin D play a role in building bone.
 In theory, supplements should have helped.
 But was there any evidence to support these recommendations?
-A new study in JAMA (Dec.
-26, 2017) challenges conventional wisdom.
+A study in JAMA (Dec.
+26, 2017) challenged conventional wisdom.
 That’s because the investigators looked for data to support the standard wisdom.
 What they found has shocked health professionals and tens of millions of women.

 Confusion About Calcium and Vitamin D for Bone Strength:

 “I had a hysterectomy at age 40.
 I was not allowed to take estrogen replacement therapy and now at 63 I have osteoporosis.
 I started taking calcium and Vitamin D3.
 I read an article that says calcium with D3 does not help!
 Is this true?”

 Even women who have not had a hysterectomy are wondering the same thing.

 Q. I have osteopenia, and my doctor wants me to load up on calcium to keep my bones from getting weaker.
 He suggested milk, cheese, ice cream or Tums.
 I prefer not to do too much dairy.
 Can I take too many Tums?

 A. Tums are a good source of calcium in the form of calcium carbonate.
 However, it is possible to overdo.
 Excess calcium together with an antacid like Tums can lead to “milk-alkali syndrome.”
 Symptoms include loss of appetite and stomachache as well as the formation of kidney stones.

 “Experts Rebuke Report Casting Doubt on Link Between Vitamin D, Calcium and Bone Health” Statesville Record & Landmark